EmbySupport/Emby.Docs/advisory-23-05.md

 ## Actions to Take

-- The first thing you need to do is to look for the actual plug-in which comes as `helper.dll` and `EmbyHelper.dll`
+- Delete the plugin .dll file, which comes as `helper.dll` and `EmbyHelper.dll`
   - Primary location is the `plugins` folder under Emby's `programdata` folder
   - Also look in `cache` and `data` subfolders
-- Add an entry to your etc/hosts file: emmm.spxaebjhxtmddsri.xyz    127.0.0.1
+- Add an entry to your server machine etc/hosts file: emmm.spxaebjhxtmddsri.xyz    127.0.0.1
              This is the host name of the control server which the malware is communicating with
-- You need to assume that all users and passwords are compromised (postpone this until you restart your emby server)
-  - Assign new passwords to all accounts
+- Assign new passwords to all of your Emby Server users
-  - don't allow local login without password for anybody (ideally you disable all features that are specific to "local network"
+- Don't allow local login without password
-  - make sure no user has an empty password
+- Ensure no user has an empty password

-We don't know what the hacker did while he had access to your system and whether he made any changes, but it is imperative you investigate all of the above.

-In review - very very carefully - go over every single bit of your system and look for
+Review your server machine for:

 - Suspicious user accounts
 - Unknown processes